rido-min/pnp-ppr-sample-spec/README.md

 1. Prepare source code for each language.
 2. Create a device and provide the connection string.
 3. Configure IoT Explorer to find the models and to interact with the device.
+4. Note that all the sample code are in the branch **pnp-preview-refresh** in each repo.

 #### C-SDK